aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.mailmerging/mailmerge/execute/_index.md

 Use this method to fill mail merge fields in the document with values from any data source such as a list or hashtable or objects.
 You need to write your own class that implements the [IMailMergeDataSource](../../imailmergedatasource/) interface.

-You can use this method only when [IsBidiTextSupportedOnUpdate](../../../aspose.words.fields/fieldoptions/get_isbiditextsupportedonupdate/) is false, that is you do not need Right-To-Left language (such as Arabic or Hebrew) compatibility.
+You can use this method only when [IsBidiTextSupportedOnUpdate](../../../aspose.words.fields/fieldoptions/get_isbiditextsupportedonupdate/) is **false**, that is you do not need Right-To-Left language (such as Arabic or Hebrew) compatibility.

 This method ignores the [RemoveUnusedRegions](../../mailmergecleanupoptions/) option.